Skip to main content

 \begin{equation} \delta_{ij} = \begin{cases}0\quad \amp i\not= j\\ 1\quad\amp i=j \end{cases}\tag{8.1.1} \end{equation}

-The most common place that the Kronecker delta appears is inside a sum.
-In this case, it can be used to collapse the sum to a single term.
+The most useful place that the Kronecker delta appears is inside a sum.
+In this case, it can be used to pull a single term out of a sum.
 For example:

 In this example the factor of \(\delta_{i3}\) is zero in every term except the one when \(i=3\text{,}\) so all of those terms are zero and do not contribute to the sum.
 When \(i=3\text{,}\) the factor of \(\delta_{i3}\) is just one, so that is the only term that contributes.